-CCS – Can we just bury our CO2 problem?
+CCS – Can we simply bury our CO2 problem?

-My latest report on CCS is now also available in English.
-It was commissioned by Greenpeace Germany.
+Our latest report on CCS is now available in English.
+It was commissioned by Greenpeace Germany and first released in September 2024.

 I would like to emphasize two aspects in particular: